dkirkby/E4S/setup.md

 These instructions were last updated in Jan 2022.
 Instructions for Jan 2021 are archived [here](setup2021.md).

+The Pico board was added in 2022.
+More details on Pico and comparisons with M4 are [here](Pico.md).

 ## Update the bootloader of both METRO boards to v.3.13.0

 Connect the M4 to your computer via USB.
 It should appear on your desktop as a new USB drive.